sukhijab/sukhijab.github.io/_pages/about.md

 Hi!

 I am currently pursuing a PhD in computer science at ETH Zürich.
 I am co-supervised by <a href="https://las.inf.ethz.ch/krausea"> Prof. Andreas Krause </a> and <a href="http://crl.ethz.ch/people/coros/index.html"> Prof. Stelian Coros</a>.
-My research interests are Reinforcement learning, Safe leanring, and Robotics.
+My research interests are Reinforcement learning, Safe learning, and Robotics.
 Prior to my PhD I completed a BSc in Mechanical Engineering at ETH and a masters in Robotics at ETH as well.

 Besides research, I enjoy playing football and support <a href='https://www.liverpoolfc.com/'>Liverpool FC</a>.